top of page

 • Leatherback Turtles: The largest sea turtles, which nest sporadically throughout the year.

-The Phenomemnon of "Arribada"
+The Phenomenon of "Arribada"

-The beaches of Playa Ostional, Playa Nosara, and Playa Guiones, are where these turtles come ashore every year to nest and lay their eggs between the rainy months of July and December.
+The beaches of Playa Ostional, Playa Nosara, and Playa Guiones are where these turtles come ashore every year to nest and lay their eggs between the rainy months of July and December.
 This phenomenon is known as "arribadas" and it takes place from 4 to 10 times during this period, lasting between 3 to 10 days each.
 Female Olive Ridley sea turtles deposit between 80 to 100 white, delicate eggs each time, and then return to the sea.
 However, despite over 10 million eggs being laid, only a fraction survive.
 The largest “arribada” recorded in Ostional occurred in November 1995, when nearly 500,000 turtles arrived at once.

 During this process, the normally shy sea turtles are unconcerned about any disturbance.
 “Bumping into each other, crawling over each other, they are automatons on their way to fulfill a predetermined task: lay their eggs at all cost,” is their state according to Costa Rica National Park Service information.